Skip to main content

 Strength & exercise

-Regular exercise has dramatic positive effects on how well you age.
-The Department of Health has developed helpful exercise guidelines for older people.
-It is recommended that older people do 30 minutes of moderate intensity activity most days.
-Every day is even better.
+The answer is in the Department of Health's exercise guidelines for older adults.
+They recommend that older people do 30 minutes of moderate-intensity activity most days, and every day is even better.

 If you can't do 30 minutes, start with 10 minutes and build up every 2 weeks by 5 minutes.
-If you can reduce the amount of time you spend sitting, this has huge health benefits too.
+Reducing the amount of time you spend sitting has huge health benefits, too.

 Need some help?
 Call us free today on 1800 951 971